handiko/TradingStrategy-Public/Price Action and Chart Pattern/Scalper/README.md

 # Scalper Trading Strategy
 **This strategy is risky.
 The average TP is quite low.
 The real life results will highly dependant on the trading costs.
-To maximize the profit potential, only use this strategy on a low commission, low spread, and low slippage broker, otherwise, the trading cost will eat up the profits!**
+To maximize the profit potential, only use this strategy on a low commission, low spread, and low slippage broker.
+Otherwise, the trading cost will eat up the profits!**

 ## Concept
 At every swing point, a liquidity zone is built-up.
 Liquidity is any pending stop order placed at any price.
 If an upward price move hit a buy-stop order (**buy-side liquidity grab**), the stop order execution will move the price up further (breakout).
 Sometimes, the breakout will continue to move in the same direction further, or quickly fading.